manishkc104/react-optimization/ReadMe.md

 ### Competitive Advantage :

 According to research done by Portent, a website that loads within one second has a conversion rate five times higher than a site that takes ten seconds to load.
 Therefore a fast and efficient application sets you apart from competitors whose application may be slower or less optimized.

+## 3. React Performance Optimizaton Techniques

+Below are the optimmization techniques that be added to make the react application fast.

+### 1. Memoization :

+Memoization in React is a performance optimization technique within functional components.
+It involves storing the results of expensive computations or function calls in cache to avoid redundant calculation when the same values are encountered.
+This approach improves the efficiency of the application.

+In React, there are three techniques for memoization: `React.memo()`, `useMemo()` and `useCallback()`.

+### Using React.Memo()